MasterMynk/RWL/README.md

 When `finished` is set to true, it exits the loop and runs `rwl::end()` before giving control back to the caller.

 Example:

-NOTE: This example was tested with g++ version 11.1.0

 ```C++
 #include <rwl/rwl.hpp>